KD21303/Android_12_FRPBypass/README.md

   <h3 align="center">(Works on all Samsung devices until Security Patch: <i>2022-02-01)</i></h3>
 </p>

-<center>More information about the CVC from Samsung can be found [here](https://security.samsungmobile.com/serviceWeb.smsb).</center>
+<center>More information about the (S)CVE from Samsung can be found [here](https://security.samsungmobile.com/serviceWeb.smsb).</center>

 No worries, I've got you covered with a newer version (they are fast but not fast enough, so I decided to share this wiki with the public).
 This hack works perfectly for all Samsung devices with the latest security patch (2022-02-01).
 While the wiki was created on February 21, 2022, it still works awesomely.
 Please note that this method does **NOT** work on Android 11.
-If you have an Android 11 FPR locked device, you can upgrade to the latest firmware from Samsung.
+If you have an Android 11 FRP locked device, you can upgrade to the latest firmware from Samsung.

 I'm sharing this information freely because it's fun and because I can, and because I believe it's enjoyable to share knowledge.
 I never report exploits or security issues for money.
 For me, time is more valuable than money.

+***

 #### 1) Power on your device with `Android 12` installed.